What is a Professional Employer Organization? And how it can help your business

 - NAPEO-accredited PEOs: Certified by the National Association of Professional Employer Organizations (NAPEO), these PEOs meet high financial and ethical standards to qualify for membership.

-- HR software is a tool, not a partner.
-Software centralizes and facilitates time tracking, onboarding, and payroll workflows, but HR teams are still responsible for managing them.
+| HR Software | Provides hands-on services β payroll processing, benefits administration, and compliance support. | A tool, not a partner.
+Centralizes time tracking, onboarding, and payroll workflows, but HR teams are still responsible for managing them. |

-- PEOs manage payroll and tax liability, file with the IRS, and offer broader HR services like benefits and workers’ compensation insurance.
+| Payroll Providers | Manages payroll and tax liability, files with the IRS, and offers broader HR services like benefits and workers' compensation insurance. | Focuses only on payroll processing and tax filings.
+Typically doesn't manage benefits, compliance, or risk. |

-- Employers of record (EORs) act as the sole legal employers of the employees you hire through them.
-They help you compliantly hire international employees in regions where setting up a local entity involves significant time, cost, and ongoing legal maintenance.
-They also handle global payroll and benefits.
+| EORs | Co-employs staff with the client company, handling HR admin while the client oversees day-to-day work. | Acts as the sole legal employer of the workers you hire.
+Helps you compliantly hire international employees in regions where setting up a local entity involves significant time, cost, and ongoing legal maintenance.
+Also handles global payroll and benefits. |

-- Internal HR teams offer more company-specific strategy but require hiring, training, and investment in HR tools, especially if you need full-service HR support.
+| Internal HR | Supplements your in-house HR team with scalable administrative support. | Offers more company-specific strategy but requires hiring, training, and investment in HR tools β especially for full-service HR support. |

 When to consider an employer of record instead

 PEOs typically support employees across the U.S., but for international hiring, you need an EOR.
-An EOR acts as the legal employer in the countries where you hire, handling compliance, payroll, and benefits—so you can build global teams without setting up legal entities in every location.
+An EOR acts as the legal employer in the countries where you hire, handling compliance, payroll, and benefitsβso you can build global teams without setting up legal entities in every location.

-With Oyster’s global expansion services, it’s easy to hire, onboard, and pay talent in 180+ countries, helping you build stronger employment relationships with your team, wherever they work.
+With Oysterβs global expansion services, itβs easy to hire, onboard, and pay talent in 180+ countries, helping you build stronger employment relationships with your team, wherever they work.

 Book a demo to learn more.